What is design?

 Design related posts from my Blog:

 All humans need these three things: Clean air, clean water, and clean food.
 Everybody wants them.
 Everybody needs them.
 Sadly, the concept of a clean “environment” has become politicized and saturated with unnecessary baggage.
-This is the beginning of my exploration into Permaculture, a way of thinking about and designing the world in such a…
+After a few years of learning and experimenting on my own land, this is the beginning of documenting my exploration into…

 One day my wife and I noticed our boy, 6 at the time, repeating something to himself while holding a dollar bill.
 Suddenly, he says, “I got it!”
 He then quoted back to us the serial number from the dollar bill without looking.
 That’s a random 10 digit number that muh boy decided to memorize without any instruction from us.…